The legal costs of buying a house

 If you are not sure if you qualify as a UK resident, ask the conveyancer if this will apply to you!

-When using a Lifetime or Help to Buy ISA, there is additional administrative work involved in claiming the government bonus.
-Conveyancers need to coordinate with the ISA provider to verify the funds and process the bonus payment.
+When using a Lifetime or Help to Buy ISA, additional administrative work is involved in claiming the government bonus.
+Conveyancers must coordinate with the ISA provider to verify the funds and process the bonus payment.

 Purchasing a shared ownership property involves additional legal work due to the complexities of shared ownership agreements.
 This includes reviewing the terms of the shared ownership lease and liaising with the housing association.

-For New Build properties conveyancers need to check for any restrictions or covenants imposed by the developer and ensure compliance with building regulations and NHBC or similar guarantees.
+For New Build properties, conveyancers must check for any restrictions or covenants imposed by the developer and ensure compliance with building regulations and NHBC or similar guarantees.

 Not all Lawyers deal with this regularly, so it can get VERY expensive and take a long time.

 When purchasing a property through the Right to Buy scheme, there are additional legal considerations and admin.
-Conveyancers need to handle the application process, verify eligibility, and ensure all legal documentation aligns with the scheme's requirements.
+Conveyancers must handle the application process, verify eligibility, and ensure all legal documentation meets the scheme's requirements.

-If the property is not registered with the Land Registry, conveyancers need to conduct extra admin work to register it.
+If the property is not registered with the Land Registry, conveyancers must conduct extra admin work to register it.
 This work involves checking historical deeds, verifying ownership, and completing the registration process with the Land Registry.

-If you are buying a new build property this probably won’t apply as the developer should have registered the property.
+If you buy a newly built property, this probably won’t apply as the developer should have registered the property.

-This is optional, but when you are buying a home it can also be a good time to write (or rewrite) your will.
+This is optional, but when buying a home, it can also be a good time to write (or rewrite) your will.

 Islamic mortgages, which comply with Sharia law, involve unique structures that require additional legal work.